 This is a critical decision that should align with your requirements.
 When making this choice, consider the following factors:

 • Evaluate whether the tool offers low-code or no-code functionality, which can accelerate development.
-In case it doesn’t, you would need a development team to create and configure data pipelines programmatically.
+If it doesn’t, you would need a development team to programmatically create and configure data pipelines.

 • Consider whether the tool is cloud-based or can be deployed on-premises, depending on your infrastructure preferences.